surajn28/WBC-image-classification/README.md

-# WBC-image-classification
+# WBC-image-classification:
+Project Specifications:
+Python - version 3.5
+TensorFlow 2.0
+Keras 2.3.0

-The field of hematology involves the analysis of blood and its components like platelets, red blood cells, white blood cells.
+The fild of hematology involves the analysis of blood and its components like platelets, red blood cells, white blood cells.
 The outcome of this analysis can be vital in determining the condition of the human body and it is important to obtain accurate results.
 This project involves the analysis of white blood cells (WBC) using